w3c/wai-wcag-em/procedure.md

 #### Step 1.3: Define an Accessibility Support Baseline {#step1c}

-<strong id="req1c">Methodology Requirement 1.3:</strong> Define the web browser, assistive technologies and other [user agents](https://www.w3.org/TR/WCAG22/#dfn-useragent) for which features provided on the digital product are to be [accessibility supported](https://www.w3.org/TR/WCAG22/#dfn-accessibility-supported).
+<p class="methodology-requirement"><strong id="req1c">Methodology Requirement 1.3:</strong> Define the web browser, assistive technologies and other <a href="https://www.w3.org/TR/WCAG22/#dfn-useragent">user agents</a> for which features provided on the digital product are to be <a href="https://www.w3.org/TR/WCAG22/#dfn-accessibility-supported">accessibility supported</a>.</p>

 Particularly for new technologies it is not always possible to ensure that every accessibility feature provided on a digital product, such as a 'show captions' function in a media player, is supported by every possible combination of operating system, web browser, assistive technology, and other user agents.
 WCAG 2 does not pre-define which combinations of features and technologies must be supported as this depends on the particular context of the product, including its language, the technologies that are used to create the content, and the user agents currently available.
 [Understanding Accessibility Support](https://www.w3.org/WAI/WCAG22/Understanding/conformance#accessibility-support) provides more guidance on the WCAG 2 concept of _accessibility support_.